Frank Verdi: Managing career

 Verdi made a much larger mark as a minor league manager for 21 seasons (1961–70; 1972; 1974; 1977–85) at the affiliated level.
 He spent much of that period in the Yankees' farm system, winning Triple-A International League championships in 1969 and 1970 (with the Syracuse Chiefs) and in 1981 (with the Columbus Clippers).
 He won the International League Manager of the Year Award in 1970.
 Verdi also managed the New York Mets' Tidewater Tides for four seasons (1977–80) and the Baltimore Orioles' Rochester Red Wings farm club from 1984 through June 16, 1985, and spent brief managing stints in the Houston Astros, Minnesota Twins and Washington Senators organizations.
 His record as a manager was 1,351 wins and 1,332 losses (.504).

 After his managerial career with affiliated minor league teams, Verdi managed in independent leagues during the 1990s.
 In winter ball, he skippered the Indios de Mayagüez of the Puerto Rico Baseball League from 1984 to 1985, and had previously managed the Leones de Ponce team to the league championship in the 1971–72 season.

 Personal life

-A 1944 graduate of Brooklyn's Boys High School, Verdi attended New York University.
-He served in the United States Navy during World War II.
 A son, Mike Verdi, was also a minor league manager.

 Verdi died in New Port Richey, Florida, at the age of 84 in 2010.